Schrausser/The_Nuremberg_Chronicle_1493_Tables/NC_note02.md

 >"Der luft hat [...] drey underschied [...] aber in dem mitteln underschid [...] ist kelt und tunckelheit darinn sollen wonen die **teüfel** die in diesen tunckeln luft verstössen sind.
 Daselbst werde[n] auch ungestümigkeit als donerschleg hagel schne vnd der gleich.", (Schedel & Alt, 1493, 1496, bl.
 VIr).

 >"The air [...] has three distinct parts [...]
 But the middle part [...] is cold and dark, and therein are said to reside the **devils**, who have been banished to this dark atmosphere.
-Therein are also to be found such elemental disturbances as thunderclaps, hail, snow and the like."
+Therein are also to be found such elemental disturbances as thunderclaps, hail, snow and the like.", (Hadavas, 2023, p. ).

 Finally: